How exactly do you say do you speak English in Italian?

-Lei normally means she, third person singular subject pronoun, but it also functions as the polite form for you in Italian especially when it’s written with a capital l, Lei.
+Lei usually means she, third-person singular subject pronoun, but it also functions as the polite form for you in Italian especially when it’s written with a capital l, Lei.

-Parla is the third person singular present tense conjugation (that’s a mouthful!) for the verb parlare, to speak.
-It might be handy to take a look at the entire present tense conjugation, so here it is complete with pronunciation:
+Parla is the third-person singular present tense conjugation (that’s a mouthful!) of the verb parlare, to speak.
+It might be useful to have a look at the entire present tense conjugation, so here it is, complete with pronunciation:

 Present tense conjugation for parlare

 English is translated as inglese.
-If you need to write it down in a message, make sure you don’t capitalize the initial letter.
+If you have to write it down, make sure you don’t capitalize the initial letter.

 Languages and nationalities are not capitalized in Italian.

 You will also notice that you don’t need an auxiliary verb to form questions in Italian.
 Sweet, isn’t it?
-Affirmative and interrogative forms only differ because of a sign! 😉
+Affirmative and interrogative forms differ only by a symbol! 😉

 How to informally ask do you speak English in Italian

-Italians don’t normally address kids with the formal lei, even if they don’t know them.
+Italians don’t address children with the formal lei, even if they don’t know them.

-If you ever happen to chat with a kid and want to turn to speaking English, you can ask…
+If you ever happen to be chatting with a kid and want to start speaking English with them, you can ask…

 Tu parli inglese? / Parli inglese?